thoughtbot/griddler/README.md

 Credits
 -------

-Griddler was written by Caleb Thompson and Joel Oliveira.
+Griddler was written by Caleb Hearth and Joel Oliveira.

 Thanks to our [contributors](https://github.com/thoughtbot/griddler/contributors)!